Two young Louisiana women lost in a random burst of gunfire

 LAFAYETTE, La.
 Jillian Johnson was a local art workshop and gift store owner who went to movies to see a comedy with her best friend.
 Mayci

-Breaux, who attended the same 7 p.m. show with her boyfriend, was an honor student who aspired to be an X-ray technician.
+Breaux, who attended the same 7 p.m. show with her boyfriend, was an honour student who aspired to be an X-ray technician.

-Twenty minutes into the showing of "Trainwreck" in a Lafayette, Louisiana theater, the two women were gunned down by a stranger with a long history of mental illness.
+Twenty minutes into the showing of "Trainwreck" in a Lafayette, Louisiana theatre, the two women were gunned down by a stranger with a long history of mental illness.

 Johnson, 33, and Breaux, 21, were both creative, ambitious young women who had big plans, their friends and families said on Friday.